Professional Development and Training

 Professional development and training at Skidmore begins with our New Employee Orientation (NEO) program.
 All new community members (exempt, faculty, non-exempt and union employees) are invited and encouraged to attend this half-day program.
 The design of the program enables new employees to explore life at Skidmore through a variety of departmental presentations.
 The purpose of this program is to provide an overview of the college and the opportunity to meet with other members of the Skidmore community.

-In addition to the NEO, a variety of programs are offered throughout the year.
-These programs are geared toward staff development.
+In addition to the NEO, a number of staff development programs are offered throughout the year.
 Some of the recent topics include:

 - Collaborative Effort

 - Time Management

 As part of building community across campus, Human Resources hosts informative gatherings through our annual Networking Luncheon and Networking Breakfast, giving community members an opportunity to strengthen and build working relationships throughout campus.

 Through the years we have introduced a Learn on the Go Series developed from our summer Wednesday Matinee Program that can be used for department retreats or mini meetings.

 Your suggestions for new programs or possible presenters are always welcome.
 If you have any suggestions, please email firstname.lastname@example.org.

 Technology Learning Opportunities at Skidmore

 Often Human Resources receives inquires about technology training, especially regarding various Microsoft applications.
 Information about this type of training is available by reaching out to Beth DuPont in Academic Technologies email@example.com or ext.
 5917.